How I became a Director

 No thanks.
 Sounds scary.
 Sounds … very stressful.

-How did i fail and become one?
+How did i fail?

-Lets start a long time ago.
-1981.
-I was an assistant editor, a position among the very lowest in the hierarchy of Francis Ford Coppola’s film making empire.
-I vividly remember it.
-My tiny edit room was barely the size of a closet, over-filled by my edit bench with its hand-cranked rewind stands where i spent my days rewinding film reels and putting away the tiny pieces of film that the editors didn’t want, or finding and putting in the tiny pieces of film that they did want.
-Assistant editor work then was alot like being a janitor of film – cleaning up, putting away.
+Assistant editor work was alot like being a janitor of film – cleaning up, putting away.
 Detail work.
 Necessary but uncreative.
 A good task to do if you wanted to eavesdrop on what else was going on around you and the miracle was, low on the totem pole as i was, less than 12 feet away was the main cutting room where the magic was all happening.

-Then, one day, Francis popped out of the room like some crazy happy jack-in-the-box, absolutely joyous, and announced to everyone – which actually was just me cuz no one else was right there, “Want to know what just happened?
+Then, one day, Francis popped out of the room like some crazy happy jack-in-the-box, absolutely joyous, and announced loudly to everyone – which actually was just me cuz no one else was right there, “Want to know what just happened?
 I got a loan so big from the bank, that they forgot to ask for collateral.”
-And he walked off with a laugh, a big laugh but an ugly laugh, a gallows humor laugh as he went reaching for his shirt pocket where he kept his lithium, or whatever were his mood elevator pills that day.
+And he walked off with a laugh, a big laugh yet an ugly laugh, a gallows humor laugh as he went reaching for his shirt pocket where he kept his lithium, or whatever were his mood elevator pills that day.

 And I thought – wow!
-What was that?

-And I thought – wow!
-All that drama …
+And I thought – All that drama!!

 ….which i did.
 Happily.
 For years.
 I love to edit.
 I still do.

-Meanwhile, Francis went bankrupt (but found his way back and made more films).
-And also … Meanwhile, I worked.
+Meanwhile, I worked.
 Assistant editor jobs turned into sound editor jobs turned into documentary film editing jobs and the years went by.

 I was editing a documentary that was part travelogue and part the story of an international expedition to fly hot air balloons.
 Once the film was edited we needed to record the narration.
 The deep-pockets producer wanted a celebrity, a REAL celebrity for the narrator.